vault27/Foundation/bgp.md

 ## Synchronization

 Don't use or advertise the route/s learned via an iBGP neighbor to an eBG neighbor unless & until the same is/are learned via some other IP like RIP, OSPF, EIGRP...
+Synchronization is no longer a default  and is not commonly used.
+Earlier it was used when network prefixes were redistributed to IGP.

 ## MP-BGP